Electrolytes are minerals such as sodium, potassium, calcium, chloride, phosphate and magnesium. And, balancing your electrolytes and keto is vital.

 - Drinking bone broth

 When we think of supplementing potassium, most of us will think of eating a banana.
-A 100g of banana contains only 358 mg of potassium, whereas a 100g of spinach contains 558 mg of potassium.
-So why eat all the sugar, which is 23g per 100g, just to get the potassium?
+However, eating a banana on keto, will kick you out of ketosis.
+A 100g of banana contains 358 mg of potassium, but do you know that a 100g of spinach contains 558 mg of potassium.
+So, why eat all the sugar for a banana?

 Keto Flu & Keto Flu Symptoms